Skip to content

 Configure OpenAI Codex CLI to use DeepSeek models

-Configure OpenAI Codex CLI for DeepSeek
+Configure OpenAI Codex CLI with DeepSeek Support

-1. ~/.codex/config.toml
+~/.codex/config.toml

 [model_providers.deepseek-reasoner]